franciellevargas/OpCluster-PT/README.md

 Vargas, F.A. and Pardo, T.A.S.
 (2018).
 Aspect clustering methods for sentiment analysis.
 In the Proceedings of the 13th International Conference on the Computational Processing of Portuguese (PROPOR) (LNAI 11122), pp. 365-374.
 September, 24-26.
 Canela-RS/Brazil.

 ACKNOWLEGMENT

-Evandro Fonseca, author and developer of the CORP.
+Evandro Fonseca, author and developer of the CORP (resolução automática de correferências para o Português).